 Turbulent mixing plays a critical role in the transfer of materials within the ocean and in the exchange of energy and gases between the ocean and atmosphere.
 Horizontal and vertical mixing within the ocean can have a profound effect on a wide variety of biological processes.

-The coastal ocean is host to a variety of dynamic and heterogeneous processes, including human influences, that often strongly interact.
+The coastal ocean is host to a variety of dynamic and heterogeneous processes, including human influences, which often strongly interact.
 This results in unique challenges for improved understanding and management of coastal resources in a changing climate.

 Lithospheric movements and interactions at plate boundaries at or beneath the seafloor are responsible for short-term events such as earthquakes, tsunamis, and volcanic eruptions.